Does the GMAT Repeat Questions? No, but you do.

-It really doesn’t matter what you’ve read on the GMAT forums.
-Don’t get me wrong: the forums are a great resource for explanations, but they’re worse than a sewing circle for poisonous gossip about preparation strategy or judging the difficulty of questions.
+Forget what you’ve read on the GMAT forums.
+Yeah, yeah–the forums are a great resource for explanations, but they’re worse than a sewing circle for poisonous gossip about preparation strategy AND PARTICULARLY about judging the difficulty of questions.

 Let’s be honest.
 If a person learns ALL of the questions in the Official Guide and can do ALL of them in an efficient way in two minutes or less without excess expenditure of energy, that person should be able to reach 650+ on the GMAT.

 By the way, when I say “in an efficient way,” that VERY RARELY means “the way it’s done in the back of the book.”
-Word to the wise: OG explanations are “correct,” but they’re certainly not efficient.
+OG explanations might “correct,” but they’re not necessarily designed to be efficient.

-The only realistic way to do this is to go through the Official Guide question-by-question, mark the questions in order of perceived difficulty, and then repeat the questions that you found difficult.
+The only realistic way to do this is to go through the Official Guide question-by-question, mark the questions in order of perceived difficulty, and then repeat GMAT questions that you found difficult.

 The Rub is This

-No one ever fucking does it.
+No one ever does it.
 They don’t complete the Guides!
-They don’t repeat the questions!
+They don’t repeat GMAT questions!

-I’m saying that with a grain of salt—700-level folks do—but that’s why they’re above 90th percentile!
+I’m saying that with a grain of salt—700-level folks, of course, do just this—but that’s why they’re above 90th percentile!

 As a note, the 650 number is a conservative estimate.
 It’s very likely that a person who really internalizes how to do all the questions in the three Official Guides would be able to reach a 700+.